-Fig. 7 provides insight into performance improvement of the proposed mechanisms by showing the effect of each mechanism on the stall time experienced per load instruction (SPL).
-Our PADC reduces SPL by 5.0 percent compared to the baseline.
+Figure 7 provides insight into the performance improvement of the proposed mechanisms by showing the effect of each mechanism on the stall time experienced per load instruction (SPL).
+Our PADC reduces SPL by 5.0% compared to the baseline.
 By providing better DRAM scheduling and eliminating useless prefetches, PADC reduces the amount of time the processor stalls for each load instruction and allows the processor to make faster progress.
 As a result, PADC significantly improves performance.

-Fig. 8 breaks down the bus traffic into three categories: useful prefetches, useless prefetches, and demand requests.
-PADC reduces bus traffic by 10.4 percent across all benchmarks (amean55) as shown.
-Reduction in bus traffic is mainly due to APD which significantly reduces the number of useless prefetches.
+Figure 7.
+Stall time per load (SPL) on the single core system which significantly reduces the number of useless prefetches.
 For many benchmarks, APS by itself provides the same bandwidth consumption provided by the best rigid policy for each benchmark.
-We conclude that our prefetch-aware DRAM controller is very effective at improving both performance and bandwidth efficiency in single-core systems.
+We conclude that our prefetch-aware DRAM controller is very effective at improving both performance and bandwidth-efficiency in single-core systems.